Showing 6 results

 Part of J. Lewis Robinson fonds

-[Planning sketch map of Fort Simpson drawn by J. Lewis Robinson in 1945.
+[Planning sketch map of settlement of Fort Simpson drawn by J. Lewis Robinson in 1945.
 The drawing is 17.5 cm x 31.5 cm.
 The scale is roughly 1.5 inches : 1000 feet.
 Numbered buildings indicate the locations of oil storage tanks, the government doctor's dwelling, independent traders, the hotel, the RCMP station, the Roman Catholic Mission Hospital, the Roman Catholic Church, the post office, the Anglican Mission Church, the RCC Signals (RCASC) building, and the Hudson's Bay Company.]

 N-2021-002: 0083 · Item · 1965